Magnetotransport signatures of three-dimensional topological insulator nanostructures: Conclusions and outlook

 Based on an analysis of the 2D surface Rashba-Dirac model and tight-binding simulations of an effective 3D model, we have studied the magnetotransport properties of patterned 3D TI nanostructures; in particular, a right-angle kink and a Y-junction made of rectangular nanowires.
 A perturbative treatment for the 2D Rashba-Dirac model shows that the magnetic flux-driven gap closings and their resulting conductance signatures survive as long as the perpendicular component of the magnetic field, which is unavoidable for this type of structure, stays below a critical value.
 This result is confirmed with an effective 3D model, which also accounts for the impact of the surface state thickness, the cross sectional shape of the nanowire, and anisotropy, and/or electron-hole asymmetry of the band structure.
 Compared to effective surface models, the surface state thickness induces a rescaling of the effective piercing magnetic flux, which in turn governs the magnetic field that is required to induce gapless helical subbands.

 We demonstrated that, while backscattering is, in principle, allowed in the presence of a perpendicular magnetic field component, perfect (nearly) gapless transmission can be realized near the Dirac point between a certain input and output leg of a kink by applying an external magnetic field with appropriately tuned magnitude and orientation.
 Apart from piercing the input and output channels with a half-integer magnetic flux quantum to close the confinement gap, an appropriate alignment of the magnetic field is required for maximal overlap of the input and output states and perfect transmission.
-This is realized by a magnetic field with an \textit{aligned} (rather than a \textit{transverse}) orientation with respect to the transport direction, something which is automatically guaranteed for straight nanowires.
+This is realized by a magnetic field with a \emph{transverse} (rather than an \emph{aligned}) orientation with respect to the transport direction, something which is impossible to realize with straight nanowires.

 The difference in magnetoconductance between an aligned and transverse orientation of the magnetic field depends crucially on the spin-momentum locking properties (helicity) of the topological surface states.
 Spin-momentum locking implies that a certain change of the direction of momentum should be accompanied by the same change of the direction of spin, something which is optimally furnished by an aligned orientation of the external magnetic field.
 For trivial surface or bulk states, there is no such requirement and a dependence on the alignment of the magnetic field is therefore absent.
 Hence, comparing the magnetoconductance of a 3D TI nanostructure with aligned versus transverse orientation of the external magnetic field offers a new direct experimental probe to identify and characterize magnetotransport of these topological surface states, while the transport is polluted by trivial surface or bulk states.
 For a right-angle kink, the only change that is required in the system to compare aligned and transverse orientations of the magnetic field at the gap-closing condition is a 90-degree rotation of the sample with respect to the external magnetic field (see Fig.~\ref{fig:90_deg_kink}).
 As a function of the in-plane angle of the magnetic field, the simulation results show an indicative $\pi$-periodic magnetoconductance signature, rather than a trivial $\pi/2$-periodic profile.